- Do we need to provide everything that includes a person’s name when responding to a right of access request?

 Where you can, you should give a person the data they’ve asked for in a subject access request.
 It’s very unlikely that you’ll be able to refuse a request altogether, but it’s possible in certain situations such as if the request is excessive.
-For example, if the request has been repeated or overlaps with other recent requests, it could be considered excessive, but it would depend on the situation.
+If you decide to refuse all or part of the request, you should note your reasons why.
+This is because you need to be able to justify refusing a request.

-Another possible situation in which you might be able to refuse a subject access request is if it’s unfounded or unreasonable, such as if you have reason to believe the person making the request has no real interest in obtaining the information they’ve asked for, and is only making the request to harass or cause expense to your business.
+Another possible situation in which you might be able to refuse a subject access request is if it’s unfounded or unreasonable.
+This can be where you have reasonable grounds to believe the person making the request has no real interest in obtaining the information they’ve asked for, and is only making the request to harass or cause expense to your business.

-Both of these situations call for a judgement call to be made based on your specific situation.
+Both of these situations call for a decision to be made based on your specific situation.
 If you need help deciding what to do, you can contact us.

 Yes.
 There aren’t any age requirements attached to the right of subject access but in the UK we tend to consider 12 as the age where young people can exercise their own legal rights.

 This means that if you process children’s information, they have a right to ask for copies of it.
 If the young person is under 12 and making their own request, you might need to satisfy yourself that they understand what they’re doing, but this shouldn’t be a barrier to supplying them with their information.

 If the young person is over 12, there’s unlikely to be any reason why you shouldn’t treat the request exactly as you would if an adult made it.